Severity and extent

 Blood and urine

 Blood and urine tests can provide a good first impression of which organs are involved.
 In blood tests the substances NT-proBNP and Troponin T can give an impression of whether amyloid is deposited in the wall of the heart.
 AF, GGT and bilirubin indicate whether amyloid has deposited in the liver.
 The albumin, creatinine and amount of protein in the urine indicate whether the kidneys are affected.
+By measuring serum Neurofilament light (sNfL), one can get an impression of whether neuropathy is present.
 A technique known as the “hand differentiation” of white blood cells, enables the detection of Howell Jolly bodies and target cells, as evidence of reduced spleen function.
 TSH and a morning cortisol are required to gain an impression of thyroid and adrenal function, respectively.

 Conventional imaging techniques, such as a chest radiograph, an ultrasound scan of the abdomen, an MRI scan of the heart or a CT scan of the lungs, are regularly used to map organ involvement.
 There are also more specific techniques for detecting organ involvement in the context of amyloidosis.